-The Phish Alert add-in for Outlook gives your end-users the ability to report suspicious emails and empowers your employees to take an active role in managing the problem of phishing and other types of malicious emails.
+The Phish Alert Button (PAB) add-in for Outlook gives your end-users the ability to report suspicious emails and empowers your employees to take an active role in managing the problem of phishing and other types of malicious emails.
 The tool can also provide your IT or risk management team with early warning of possible phishing attacks or malicious emails so they may take timely and effective actions to prevent security breaches or network compromise.

 We encourage you to inform all of your users of this tool before making it accessible.
 Below are helpful resources that you can use to assist with your implementation of the PAB: